 Whether you’re starting an undergraduate degree because you have a keen interest in HR, or you’re looking to develop into a leadership role with a Masters, Arden’s Human Resource Management courses will provide you with everything you need to make an immediate and real impact in any career path you choose.
 Our goal is to deliver valuable, industry-focused programmes that give students the skills that employers look for, from the very start of your career and beyond.

 You can meet the team behind your degree below.

 Dr Kay Maddox-Daines

-Head of School of Human Resource Management
+Head of School of People and Culture

 With a background in organisational development and professional education, Kay has worked across both the public and private sectors, with organisations of all sizes in a variety of Leadership and Advisory roles.
 Kay has experience in managing cultural change programmes, designing and delivering leadership and management development programmes, accrediting courses to professional awarding body standards, creating employee engagement and well-being programmes, improving corporate communication and designing and delivering effective coaching and mentoring programmes.
 Previously Director of Academic Development for Acacia Learning Ltd and Programme Director for people management programmes at the University of Suffolk, Kay enjoys connecting academia with leaders and managers working in industry.